wpendl99/.github/profile/webServices/login/login.md

 # Account creation and login

-The first step towards supporting authentication in your web application is providing the user a way to uniquely identify themselves.
+The first step towards supporting authentication in your web application is providing a way for users to uniquely identify themselves.
 This usually requires two service endpoints.
 One to initially `create` an authentication credential, and a second to authenticate, or `login`, on future visits.
-Additionally, web services often have a `getMe` endpoint that gives information about the currently authenticated user.
+Once a user is authenticated we can use to to control access to other endpoints.
+For example, web services often have a `getMe` endpoint that gives information about the currently authenticated user.
 We will implement this endpoint to demonstrate that authentication is actually working correctly.

 ## Endpoint design